ddevv15/KRYD/docs/activity.md

 - ✓ Clean TypeScript implementation with proper typing
 - ✓ All utility functions working with expanded dataset
 - ✓ Ready for display in contact section and throughout site

+---

+## 2025-10-28 — ACT-0034

+**User Prompt**

+> now one more small change is that, when we are showcasing the quotes the header should be "Quote Of The Day" and when showcasing facts it should say "Fact Of The Day" currecntly is shows inspirational and the theme for the quotes lets change that

+**Actions**

+- Updated `components/sections/contact.tsx`:
+  - Changed quote header from "Inspiration · {theme}" to "Quote Of The Day"
+  - Changed fact header from "Did you know? · {category}" to "Fact Of The Day"
+  - Removed theme/category display from headers
+  - Simplified header text for cleaner, more universal presentation

+**Files Changed**

+- components/sections/contact.tsx (UPDATED)
+- docs/activity.md (UPDATED)

+**Technical Details**

+- Line 114: Quote header now shows "Quote Of The Day" (was "Inspiration · {randomItem.theme}")
+- Line 129: Fact header now shows "Fact Of The Day" (was "Did you know? · {randomItem.category}")
+- Headers remain uppercase with tracking-widest for consistent styling
+- No changes to quote/fact content display or styling

+**Outcome**

+- ✓ Cleaner, more professional headers
+- ✓ Universal "Of The Day" format for both quotes and facts
+- ✓ No theme/category clutter in headers
+- ✓ Better visual consistency
+- ✓ More engaging presentation for users